 So, what did the 2011 Act accomplish?
 Employees have lost their rights.
 Employers are paying more.
 The only group that came ahead is, not surprisingly, the insurance companies.

 From a financial standpoint, the KWCA is also no friend to the injured worker.
 Whereas injured employees might expect to receive 100 percent of their weekly compensation while unable to work, the new law says they’ll get only "the difference between the average weekly wage the employee was earning at the time of the injury and the average weekly wage the employee is capable of earning after the injury."

-The law also no longer presumes that a workweek is 40 hours.
-Instead, the claimant’s total gross wages can be calculated by as low as a 26-hour workweek.
 Also, if the employee quits or is terminated for cause, the employer can stop payment altogether.